-Russia's prime minister Vladimir Putin has accused US Secretary of State Hillary Clinton of inciting opposition protests in Moscow against alleged fraud in recent parliamentary elections.
+Russian Prime Minister Vladimir Putin has accused the United States of encouraging opposition protests against alleged fraud in Russia's parliamentary elections.

 Comments made by US Secretary of State Hillary Clinton, in which she expressed "serious concerns" about the polls, acted as "a signal" for the Kremlin's critics, Putin said.

 Speaking in Moscow on Thursday, the New York Times reported, Putin accused Clinton of being too hasty to judge the elections:

 "The first thing that the Secretary of State did was say that they were not honest and not fair, but she had not even yet received the material from the observers.